hanumantharao19/devops_mhr_documents/kubernetes.md

 GKE(google kubernetes Enginee) ---> this can be provide by Google AKS ( Azure Kubernernetes service)  --> this can be provided by Azure

+Step1) a) Select trusted entity type is AWS Service and select use case is EKS cluster
+        b) assign AmazonEKSclusterPolicy to the role while creating the rule Step2) a)while create EKS cluster assign the above role and select VPC and subnets b)select cluster end point access( in our case select public) Step3) Enable logging if we want
+Step4) if we want to add Amazon  Eks add-ons then we can add other wise no need Step5) change Eks add-ons settings like version and others Step6) review and create the cluster

+Step1)
+ a)Create rule for the EKS node group
+ b) while create node role select use case is EC2 instance only
+c) Add the below policies while creating the role AmazonEKSWorkerNodePolicy,
+ AmazonEKS_CNI_Policy,
+Amazon container registry read only policy
+Step2) a) select Ami type , instance type and disk size
+            b) node group scaling configurations Step3) select the subnet where we need  to create nodes

 minikube:
 ------------
 Create ec2 instance with t2 medium  and ubuntu 22.05 OS